-Your worktop is one of the most used areas of your kitchen, you prep food on it, rest things on it, spill things on it and wipe it every day.
+Your worktop is one of the most used areas of your kitchen.
+You prep food on it, rest things on it, spill things on it and wipe it every day.
 So it is important to choose one that you love the look of, and that’s going to best suit your lifestyle.
 There are many options when it comes to choosing kitchen worktops, and there are pros and cons to all of them.
 Price and level of maintenance are the main factors but not always the only considerations.
-We’ll run through our favourite kitchen worktops, and tell you about the benefits and limitations of each, from the most cost effective, through to the most lavish.
+We’ll run through our favourite kitchen worktops, and tell you about the benefits and limitations of each.
+From the most cost effective, through to the most lavish.

 When incorporating laminate in our kitchen designs, we use a square edge 50ml thick laminate.
 The style is very contemporary and looks great.
-You might have a negative perception of laminate worktops but every time we’ve recommended it to a cynical customer, they have been really pleasantly surprised!
+You might have a negative perception of laminate worktops but every time we’ve recommended it to a cynical customer, they have been pleasantly surprised!

 There are limitations of course.
 With a laminate worktop, you can’t have under-mounted sinks, they have to be inset.
 This is simply a style preference and won’t negatively impact your kitchen design.
-Laminate worktops are not considered a solid material in their constitution, in comparison to say stone or steel.
+Laminate worktops are not considered a solid material in their constitution, in comparison to stone or steel.
 Under-mounted sinks are only possible with solid surfaces, otherwise, with this sink design, the non solid worktops are at risk from water damage.

 Wood worktops cost significantly more than laminate worktops.
 If you like the warmth and style that wood worktops bring to a kitchen but want to bring the budget down, laminate is a really good option.